-After breaking her Paralympic Games medal drought in PyeongChang, Para-alpine skier Melissa Perrine is undecided on whether to return to Asia in four years’ time for the Beijing Paralympic Winter Games.
+After breaking her Paralympic Games medal drought in PyeongChang, South Korea, Para-alpine skier Melissa Perrine is undecided on whether to return to Asia in four years’ time for the Beijing 2022 Paralympic Winter Games.

-Winning Bronze in the Super Combined and Giant Slalom for vision impaired athletes has lifted a terrific weight off Perrine’s shoulders that had been sitting there since her Paralympic debut eight years ago at Vancouver 2010.
+Winning bronze in the the women’s super combined and giant slalom for vision impaired athletes has lifted a terrific weight off Perrine’s shoulders that had been sitting there since her Paralympic debut eight years ago at the Vancouver 2010 Paralympic Games.

 But they are not necessarily the tonic she needs to keep her engaged for China.

 “The medals change nothing.
 I’ve always done all this for skiing.
 I love to ski and if I didn’t love it, I wouldn’t be here,” said Perrine, who turned 30 the week before the Games began.

 “I still love the racing, the competitions, but I also have a career to worry about.
 I’ve just finished university and first year out for a physio graduate is really important.
 So I’d love to get some work done this year.